ScottGledhill/checkout_system/README.md

 # Checkout System
 =================
-A simple checkout system with promotions.
+A simple checkout system with addded promotions.

 #Installation
 [download](https://www.ruby-lang.org/en/downloads/) and install ruby if you don't already have it installed.